 When you are faced with the decision of choosing between twinax vs twisted pair, the following factors have to be well considered.

 Power Consumption: twinax cable uses a different signal propagation method that makes it consume much less power (something around 1-1.5W per port) comparing to UTP (4-6 W per port).
-So once you have a lot of ports, this power consumption can be significant factor in design.
-Twinax is an ideal 10GbE solution for server to Top of Rack switch connection for integrated storage and data network since the performance of low power and more reliability.
+So once you have a lot of ports, this power consumption can be a significant factor in design.
+Twinax is an ideal 10GbE solution for the server to Top of Rack switch connection for integrated storage and data network since the performance of low power and more reliability.

-Cost: SFP twinax cable is a lower cost alternative to traditional fiber and twisted pair copper cabling in data center applications when you include switch, NIC and cable.
+Cost: SFP twinax cable is a lower cost alternative to traditional fiber and twisted pair copper cabling in data center applications when you include the switch, NIC and cable.
 SFP+ DAC provides better cable management for high-density deployments and enhanced electrical characteristics for the most reliable signal transmission during the process of twinax vs twisted pair.

 From this article, you could have a good idea of twinax vs twisted pair.
 As you can see, there are always two sides to everything.
-However, you can still make your decisions according to the actual demand from the perspective of transmission distance, power consumption and budget.
+However, you can still make your decisions according to the actual demand from the perspective of transmission distance, power consumption, and budget.
 Fiberstore can provide high-quality fiber optic cable with different types and SFP twinax cable and twisted pair cable as well.